paulrobello/par_infini_sweeper/README.md

 - Python
 - Textual
 - Sqlite3

+## Key Features:

+* Infinite board size
+* Local high scores
+* Auto saves and can be resumed

 ## Objective
 The goal of the game is to uncover all the cells that do not contain mines.